mattj241/427proj2/427projNew/P2_README.txt

 2) How to compile: In 1 UNIX terminal, type exactly whats in the quotes: "javac Server.java",  "javac MultiThreadServer.java" and then "javac Client.java".
 All files should now be compiled for use.

 3) In the server terminal, type "java Server" to start running the server.
-A newline should be shown in the server terminal.
+"Server started!" should be shown in the server terminal.

 4) In any client terminal, type "java Client" to initiate a connection to the running server.
    ***"Please enter a valid IP address or some loopback address to connect to the server." should appear in the client terminal.